batocera-linux/batocera.linux/batocera-Changelog.md

 - EDuke to 26th of Dec build
 - Hurrican to 24th of Nov build
 - Sonic3 Air to v25.02.15.0-test
-- Taradino to 28th of Jan build
+- Taradino to 18th of Feb build
 - TheForceEngine to 17th Dec build
 - Xash3d-fwgs to 8th of Feb build
 - AppleWin to 8th of Feb build